-Teams: US National Team and the Boston Breakers
+Teams: US National Team and the FC Kansas City

 In 2013, the Heather O’Reilly Soccer Academy was founded.
 The Academy leads various soccer training events throughout the year and across the country.
 Heather conducts all of the programs herself, along with an experienced group of trainers and staff.

 The focus of the Academy is to instill some of the qualities that have helped Heather excel at the highest level: competitiveness, hard work, leadership, a positive attitude, and a relentless attacking personality.
 The majority of the curriculum of the Academy is developed around a one v one mentality, and much of the training will be spent working on finishing and going to goal.

 The Heather O’Reilly Soccer Academy runs an annual “girls only” summer camp in Heather’s hometown of East Brunswick, NJ and puts on a Hometown Holiday clinic series in New Jersey as well.
 Heather has run sessions along the east coast, and can travel over distance if her schedule and circumstances permit.

 In addition to one-day clinics and summer soccer camps, Heather is available to come to your club as a guest trainer.
 Learn from the best, as Heather has an enormous wealth of knowledge and expertise from her experiences with UNC, the US National Team, and professional club environments!

 If you are interested in attending an Academy event, or in having Heather come lead a session for your club or team, please email email@example.com about availability and rates.